Understanding the different types of love.

 From the Original Greek: μανία (manía)

 Mania refers to obsessive love.
-It is a distorted, dangerous kind of love without question, an exaggerated feeling inductive of madness or obsession.
+It is a distorted, dangerous kind of love without question.
+An exaggerated feeling inductive of madness or obsession.
 In a similar fashion, it can involve jealousy and codependency.

 Despite being initially used by the Greeks to describe a type of love, nowadays, we use this word to refer to obsessive behavior or “mania.”